 What Is a Mixed Content Warning?

-A mixed content warning appears in a user’s browser when the WordPress site they’re trying to visit is loading HTTPS and HTTP scripts or content at the same time.
+A mixed content warning appears in a user’s browser when the site they’re trying to visit is loading HTTPS and HTTP scripts or content at the same time.
 This can cause problems since HTTP and HTTPS are completely separate protocols.

 Mixed Content Warning Examples